Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 Talent Sourcing

-Talent sourcing is the process of identifying, attracting, and engaging potential candidates for a job vacancy or a future role within an organization.
+Talent sourcing is the process of identifying, attracting, and engaging potential candidates for a job vacancy or a future role within an organisation.

 It involves using various methods such as social media recruiting, job boards, employee referrals, and networking to find suitable candidates.

-Talent sourcing is important because it helps organizations build a pool of qualified candidates that can be quickly accessed when there is a need to fill a position.
+Talent sourcing is important because it helps organisations build a pool of qualified candidates that can be quickly accessed when there is a need to fill a position.

 This approach reduces both: time-to-hire, as well as the hiring cost.
 At the same time, it increases the quality of hires.